LispCookbook/cl-cookbook/type.md

 ## Values Have Types, Not Variables

-Being different from some languages such as C/C++, variables in Lisp are just *placeholders* for values.
-When you [`setf`][setf] something, the value is only *bound* to the variable.
-You can bind another value to the same variable later, as you wish.
+Being different from some languages such as C/C++, variables in Lisp are just *placeholders* for objects[^1].
+When you [`setf`][setf] a variable, an object is "placed" in it.
+You can place another value to the same variable later, as you wish.

-This implies a fact that in Common Lisp **values have types**, while variables do not.
+This implies a fact that in Common Lisp **objects have types**, while variables do not.
 This might be surprising at first if you come from a C/C++ background.

 For example: